 TransTech is located at 12142 NE Sky Lane, Suite 130, Aurora, OR 97002.
 TransTech leases a total of approximately 9,750 square feet of office and warehouse space for its administrative offices, product inventory and shipping operations.
-In March 2011, the lease was extended for a five year term at a monthly rental of \$4,751.
-The lease has expired and TransTech is operating on a month to month lease at \$4,751 per month.
-There are two additional five year renewals available with a set accelerating increase of 10% per 5 year term.
+We leased this office until June 30, 2016 for \$5,486 per month.
+Effective July 1, 2016, we lease this office on a month to month basis at \$6,120 per month.

+Employees

-Employees 15 full-time employees, 11 of whom were employed by TransTech.
+As of the date of this prospectus we had 18 full-time employees, 14 of whom were employed by TransTech.
 Our senior management is located in the Seattle, Washington office.
-None of our employees is subject to a collective bargaining agreement or represented by a trade or labor union.
+None of our employees are subject to a collective bargaining agreement or represented by a trade or labor union.
 We believe that we have a good relationship with our employees.